encryptogroup/RAID-PIR/README.md

 Mirror Server started at 127.0.0.1 : 62001
 ```

 We can run another mirror instance in a different terminal.
-You will need to change the mirror to another directory and listen on different ports when you're on one single machine.
+You will need to change to another directory and listen on a different port when you're on a single machine.

 ```bash
 dd@deb:~/workspace/RAID-PIR/test/mirror2$ python raidpir_mirror.py --ip 127.0.0.1 --port 62002 --foreground --mirrorroot ../files/ --retrievemanifestfrom 127.0.0.1